Home

 a) Case can work only with all other conditional operators except ‘=’, while Decode can only work with an equal conditional operator.

-b) Case can work with searchable subqueries and predicates, while decode works only scalar values.
+b) Case can work with searchable subqueries and predicates, while decode works only with scalar values.

-d) Case and Decode handles Null values differently
+d) Case and Decode handle Null values differently

 e) Case is ANSI compatible while Decode is not.